 Click here for UM's updated COVID Operations Plan.

-UM's Incident Command Team managing our campus response to COVID-19.
-This team, made up of representatives of more than 30 campus units, is monitoring the situation in real time while following guidance from the Centers for Disease Control, the World Health Organization, the Missoula City-County Health Department and the Montana Department of Public Health and Human Services.
+UM's Incident Command Team is managing our campus response to COVID-19.
+This team, made up of representatives of more than 30 campus units, is monitoring the situation in real time while following guidance from the Centers for Disease Control, the Missoula City-County Health Department, the Montana Office of the Commissioner of Higher Education and the Montana Department of Public Health and Human Services.
 This team will post important updates on this webpage.

 The best way to prevent illness is to avoid being exposed to the virus.
-There are some general precautions you should always take to prevent the spread of respiratory diseases, including proper handwashing and hygiene.
+There are some general precautions you should always take to prevent the spread of respiratory diseases, including proper hand washing and hygiene.
 If you suspect you are sick with COVID-19, call your health care provider before visiting in person.